 Not known at this time.

 "When I was 25, I’d been feeling quite ill – I had back pain, night sweats and weight loss.
 I was diagnosed with advanced Hodgkin lymphoma.

-"The doctors recommended I bank sperm immediately, because fertility would be an issue post-treatment.
+The doctors recommended I bank sperm immediately, because fertility would be an issue post-treatment.
 Fertility wasn’t my main concern.
 However, my partner – now wife – and I were together at that point, so we knew it could be an issue for us down the track.

-"My chemotherapy regime was aggressive, but the cancer went into remission.
+My chemotherapy regimen was aggressive, but the cancer went into remission.
 The chemo permanently reduced my testosterone levels.
 I’ve taken supplements for years, and I will be on them for quite some time.
 However, the supplements didn’t restore my fertility.

-"Years later, my wife and I tried artificial insemination using my banked sperm.
+Years later, my wife and I tried artificial insemination using my banked sperm.
 When that didn’t work, we tried IVF.
 The first cycle was unsuccessful.
 We told ourselves if a second IVF cycle didn’t work, we were going to give up for a while.
 Being told we were pregnant was one of the happiest days of our lives.

-"We now have a beautiful child, and we’ve decided to stick with what we’ve got.
-We don’t want to do more IVF – it’s financially and emotionally draining.
+We now have a beautiful child, and we’ve decided we don’t want to do more IVF – it’s financially and emotionally draining.
 Even though we have no intention of using it, my remaining sperm is still stored.
 We were advised to keep it until my wife reaches a certain age – I guess in case we change our minds.

-"At times, I’ve felt responsible for everything.
+At times, I’ve felt responsible for everything.
 My wife is a healthy woman and probably capable of conceiving a pregnancy naturally, but she had to go through IVF.
 Our son asks why he can’t have a sibling.
 But it’s something we’ve accepted.
-We feel blessed now with one child – the result was worth everything we went through."